UPDATED: 10:00 a.m. ET, April 21, 2021

 It has been proven time and time again that Black people are more likely to be victims of police violence, even when they are unarmed.
 And just as we become outraged by the deaths of Black men and boys at the hands of police, we must not forget that Black women and girls have also lost their lives in police shootings.

 #SayHerName makes sure we do more to bring attention to the too many Black women and girls who probably would still be here if their skin color was different.

-From Pamela Turner to Tyisha Miller, below is a list of Black women killed by the police over the years.
+From Pamela Turner to Tyisha Miller to now, Breonna Taylor, below is a list of a growing number of Black women who have been killed by the police over the years.